 (b) the Customer shall return all of the Supplier Materials and any Deliverables which have not been fully paid for.
 If the Customer fails to do so, then the Supplier may enter the Customer’s premises and take possession of them.
 Until they have been returned, the Customer shall be solely responsible for their safe keeping and will not use them for any purpose not connected with this Contract;

-(c) the accrued rights and remedies of the parties as at termination shall not be affected, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination or expiry; and
+(c) the accrued rights and remedies of the Supplier as at termination shall not be affected, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination or expiry; and